Buttigieg says he wouldn't have pushed Al Franken to quit when he did

 Franken's ouster has become an issue for some on the left, with activists believing the senator was rightfully pushed out and others believing the pressure was unfair and led the Democrats to hold their leaders to an unfair standard without enough information about the allegations leveled against him.

-An example of that: Gillibrand has faced criticism for being out front on calling for Franken's resignation.
-But the senator has been steadfast in her defense of the decision, telling an audience in Iowa earlier this year that Franken "is entitled to whatever process he wanted, if he wanted to stay and wait six months for his ethics hearing.
-His decision was to resign.
-My decision was not to remain silent."

-Spokespeople for the campaigns of senators who did call for Franken to step down did not respond to requests for comment on Buttigieg's comments about Franken.
+Spokespeople for the other campaigns of senators who did call for Franken to step down did not respond to requests for comment on Buttigieg's comments about Franken.